 The ancient Indian classical language, called Sanskrit, was one of the earliest Indo-European languages to be developed.
-The epics of Mahabharata, Ramayana, the classical plays written by the court poets of early first millennium AD, the grammatical treatises of Panini, as well as countless works of lyrical poetry, tracts on statecraft and the performing arts, and also what was perhaps the world's first sex manual (the 'Kama Sutra') were all written in Sanskrit.
+The epics of Mahabharata, Ramayana, the classical plays written by the court poets of early first millennium AD, the grammatical treatises of Panini, as well as countless works of lyrical poetry, tracts on statecraft and the performing arts were all written in Sanskrit.
 The modern Indian languages, such as Hindi, Bengali, Tamil, Urdu, and Manipuri, each have their own unique and significant literary traditions which go back for many centuries as well.
-The census of India 2001 notes India has 122 'Major' languages, in addition to 1599 'Other' languages.
+Hindi is the most common language spoken in India in terms of native speakers.

 Philosophy and Religion

-Numerous philosophical traditions had developed in India.
-Notably, the 6 schools of Vedic philosophy and 4 schools of 'Heterodox' philosophy, of which the most reputed is Buddhism, are included among them.
+Numerous philosophical traditions have developed in India.
+Notably, the 6 schools of Vedic philosophy and 4 schools of Heterodox philosophy, of which the most reputed is Buddhism, are included among them.
 India has a very ancient tradition of atheistic thought as well.
 One of the most famous of these is the materialistic philosophical school called Carvaka, which was developed in the 6th Century BC.

 The cuisine of India varies considerably across its various regions and ethnic communities.
 Some significant culinary traditions are the Mughlai, Rajasthani, and Kashmiri cuisine in the north.
 Wheat-based bread is the main staple in the north and west of the country, while rice predominates as the main starch in the south and east.
 Udupi and Chettinad cuisine are specialities of the south.
 Eastern India is noted for comparatively more non-vegetarian dishes, especially those incorporating freshwater fishes.
 In fact, every constituent state of the Republic of India has its own distinct culinary practices, and many share a lot in common with the foods of the neighbouring countries of Nepal, Pakistan, and Bangladesh.
 To illustrate the situation, the food of West Bengal and Assam is more akin to the food of Bangladesh than to the food of North or South India.
 Similarly, Kashmiri food has more affinity with dishes in Pakistan and Iran than it does to cuisine from other parts of India.

 India has an elaborate range of variation when it comes to milk-based desserts.
-The region is not very well known for having much of a 'cheese culture', but a particular sweet cream preparation, called 'Kheer', has been venerated through generations.
-Bengal and Uttar Pradesh, on the other hand, are famous for their specialty 'sweetmeat' preparations.
+The region is not very well known for having much of a "cheese culture", but a particular sweet cream preparation, called Kheer, has been venerated through generations.
+Bengal and Uttar Pradesh, on the other hand, are famous for their specialty sweetmeat preparations.
 Due to religious taboos, alcohol production in India is not so widely prominent as are other features of its cuisine.
 However, almost all regions have their own particularly local alcoholic varieties, such as Mahua of Bengal, Chhang of Meghalaya, and Bhaang of Northern India.
-India has the largest population of vegetarian nationals in the world, and a number of culinary traditions have developed which pride themselves in their strictly vegetarian status.
+India has the largest population of vegetarians in the world, and a number of culinary traditions have developed which pride themselves in their strictly vegetarian status.
 These include the Udupi cuisine of the western coast of South India, and the Jain food of Northwestern India.